This feature is considered BETA quality.

 retrieves keys signatures and stores them inside an in-memory hash map.

-Configuration file should contain following information:
+Configuration file should contain the following information:

 secret_mount_point- the name of the mount point where

-keyring_vaultwill store keys
+keyring_vaultwill store keys.

-keyring_udfplugin is used with
+keyring_udfplugin is combined with

 An example of the configuration file looks like this: